 The wait time is approximately 2-6 weeks, and you’ll receive your investor or entrepreneur visa then.

-It will be valid for three years.
+It will be valid for two years.

 Step 2: Move to Guernsey and Make the Investment